Children International

 Children International is a global nonprofit humanitarian organization that helps children break the cycle of poverty.
 It addresses children’s critical needs through early intervention and regular interaction in community centers.
 The goal is to help children overcome the effects of poverty, support their education, and prepare youth to contribute to society.

-The organization provides health benefits, such as annual medical exam and care during illness.
+The organization provides health support, such as an annual medical exam and care during illness.
 If a child needs more advanced health intervention, the organization assists in providing referrals to specialists.
 Beyond these critical needs, Children International provides nutritional support, dental care, counseling for children and families, school supplies and fees, clothing, and items for the home.
 It also engages youth through leadership development opportunities, scholarships, and financial and job-skills training.
-An example of youth programming is "Into Employment," where participating youth receive training in welding, electrical, refrigeration and industrial mechanics.
-Youth may also take courses on sales techniques, customer service, accounting, critical thinking and leadership.
+An example of youth programming is "Into Employment," where participating youth receive training in welding, electrical, refrigeration, and industrial mechanics.
+Youth may also take courses on sales techniques, customer service, accounting, critical thinking, and leadership.
 The international hotel chain InterContinental is one business working with the charity to provide job skills training for youth in Mexico.
 Children International has also worked with the Starwood Foundation to help youth prepare for jobs in the hospitality industry.

-Children International ran other notable programs including a school feeding program in Zambia.
+Children International ran other notable programs, including a school feeding program in Zambia.
 With support from Houghton Mifflin Harcourt, Children International offered a global community literacy program.
 The charity has been recognized for giving out books in the Philippines, Kenya, and Malawi.
 The organization also hosted reading tents in Uganda.

 Children International has engaged in humanitarian aid after disasters.
-They provided assistance in the Philippines after Typhoon Haiyan, distributing personal care supplies, and clothing, food, water and other relief.
+They provided assistance in the Philippines after Typhoon Haiyan, distributing personal care supplies, clothing, food, water, and other relief.
 Children International also pledged to assist the recovery effort with rebuilding and other aid.